Cali93/Cali93/README.md

 👀 I’m interested in Web3, cyber security and OSS.

-🌱 I’m currently learning Solidity and pentesting.
+🌱 I’m currently learning Solidity, Rust and pentesting.

 💞️ I’m looking to collaborate on open source Web3 projects.